 Provided that at least three (3) weeks advance notice is given, tenure forfeiture shall be the sole and only action taken against a bargaining unit employee.

 ARTICLE 34 - DURATION OF AGREEMENT

-THIS AGREEMENT supersedes all previous Articles of Agreement between the parties and shall become effective as of 28th of January, 2021, and shall remain effective until the 16th of August, 2021.
+THIS AGREEMENT supersedes all previous Articles of Agreement between the parties and shall become effective as of the 14th day of September, 2023, and shall remain effective until the 16th of August, 2024.